-Influences and Challenges of Technology to Music Teaching
+Influences and Challenges of Technology to Piano Lessons

 By Lita Zagala

 In my days in university, I had to go to concerts to appreciate and learn from the masters.
 Not only were they expensive, live concerts then were few and far in between.
-Like everyone at the conservatory, I spent a lot of time at the listening center of our library.
+Like everyone at the conservatory of music, I spent a lot of time at the listening center of our library.
 Today, the internet has become a wellspring of information, such as music history, theory and technique, that’s useful and readily available.
-Smart phones and tablets are often used when face-to-face interaction is not possible due to inclement weather or other circumstances.
+Smart phones and tablets are often used when in-studio piano lessons are not possible due to inclement weather or other circumstances.

 New challenges in teaching

 While music education benefits from technology, it also faces new challenges.
-Educators have observed notable changes in our current behavioral patterns among the young that require new approaches to teaching.
+Educators and piano teachers have observed notable changes in our current behavioral patterns among the young that require new approaches to teaching.
 Young people expect ‘instant gratification’ in the same way they demand instant results from tablets and smart phones.
-It is all about ‘here and now’ without having to go through the usual arduous processes of learning.
+It is all about ‘here and now’ without having to go through the usual arduous processes of practice and learning.

-Studies show declining numbers of piano students going beyond Grade 8.
+Studies show declining numbers of students taking piano lessons going beyond Grade 8.
 Witness the availability of apps that mimic keyboards that provide almost instant results.
 I’m lucky that I have students who continue to Grades 9 and 10 and even to ARCT.
-They have reached a level of proficiency that enables them to learn music independently.
+They have reached a level of proficiency in piano that enables them to learn music independently.

 Music helps build character

-While I embrace technology as a necessary tool for modern teaching, my goals for my students remain the same.
-My goals have not changed.
-I believe that music training helps in character formation and provides an added means for teaching important life skills such as patience, persistence, self discipline and focus.
-These skills are essential to learning music.
+While I embrace technology as a necessary tool for giving piano lessons, my goals for my students have not changed.
+I believe that music training helps in character formation and provides a added oppoerunities for developing important life skills such as patience, persistence, self discipline and focus..
 I realize that only a few will want to be full time musicians.
-But everyone will eventually become adults who will someday work within their own chosen professions.
-Music lessons during childhood can help build those life skills.
+But everyone will eventually become adults and will someday work within their own chosen professions.
+Music, especially piano lessons during childhood can help build those life skills.

 Commitment bridges values to reality

 It is sometimes tough for students to cling to ‘good old reliable’ virtues such as patience, self-discipline and persistence when technology is always there to offer instant gratification.
-But a serious commitment on their part to music education can bridge old values to the new reality.
+But a serious commitment to music education through piano lessons can bridge old values to the new reality.

 Previous